swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 try await builder.build(Item())
 ```

 there is nothing preventing this call from happening.
-There is no good way for the runtime to handle this; We would have to invent some defensive throwing modes, throwing in the distributed remote thunk, if the passed parameters do not pass what the typesystem should have prevented from happening.
+There is no good way for the runtime to handle this; We would have to invent some defensive throwing modes, throwing in the distributed remote thunk, if the passed parameters do not pass what the type-system should have prevented from happening.

 In other words, the Sendable-like conformance model invites problematic cases which may lead to unsoundness.